 - Meanwhile, to prepare the sauce: In your smallest saucepan, add the tamari or soy sauce, honey or maple syrup, rice vinegar, sesame oil, ½ teaspoon sriracha and garlic.
 Whisk until combined, then taste and add more sriracha if you’d like (mine was just right with 1 ½ teaspoons sriracha, but I love spicy food).

 - Bring the mixture to a boil over medium-high heat, stirring occasionally.
-Reduce heat to medium and cook, stirring often, until the sauce has thickened, about 5 minutes.
+Reduce heat to medium and cook, stirring often, until the sauce has thickened, about 4 to 5 minutes.
 It’s done when, if you take it off heat long enough for it to stop bubbling and carefully tilt the pan back and forth, the sauce will slide down the pan rather than slosh.

 Recipe inspired by Bon Appetit and adapted from my roasted Brussels sprouts and crispy baked tofu with honey-sesame glaze.